oltdaniel/caddy-storage-valkey/README.md

 Additionally, there is a [`docker-compose.yml`](./docker-compose.yml) which contains a demo setup for many different valkey server setups that can be used for testing.

-### Testing
+### Testing Performance

-In order to test locking and the load the setup can handle, there is a testing script in [`./scripts/generate_benchmark.sh`](./scripts/generate_benchmark.sh) which will generate an Caddyfile with a huger number of domains for which internally signed certificates are generated with a lifetime of 1 hour and a storage cleanup intervall of 60 seconds, to stress this storage module.
+In order to test locking and the load the setup can handle, there is a testing script in [`./scripts/generate-benchmark.sh`](./scripts/generate-benchmark.sh) which will generate an Caddyfile with a huger number of domains for which internally signed certificates are generated with a lifetime of 1 hour and a storage cleanup intervall of 60 seconds, to stress this storage module.

 > A test with 10.000 domains, showed the cleanup to take about 90 seconds to finish.
 There haven't been any long running tests yet or other more extreme tests.

+### Testing TLS

+In order to test the TLS feature locally, there is a small script [`./scripts/generate-test-certs.sh`](./scripts/generate-test-certs.sh) which generates all the necessary certificates for testing.
+The ports in the examples above match the correct Container which is already configured to be used for tetsing each scenario.

 ## License